brandonhall/node-social-auth-boilerplate/README.markdown

 ## Install Notes

 You may require some dependencies depending on your setup.
-Express should warn you about what is missing.
+Node should warn you about what is missing.
 This is more copy/paste for your situation than a true boilerplate.

 ## Mongoose-Auth